 “When I had no offers, I was looking at all the other kids that had offers.
 I just knew I really wanted that,” Burton told KVUE in May 2020.

 Well, almost 40 scholarship offers later, it’s safe to say Burton earned his pick of the litter.

-Ranked as the No. 1 wide receiver prospect in America and 11th overall recruit, per the 247Sports Composite player rankings, Burton boasts at least 37 scholarship offers heading into his junior season.
+Ranked as the No. 1 wide receiver prospect in America and 15th-overall recruit, per the 247Sports Composite player rankings, five-star wide receiver Caleb Burton III boasted at least 37 scholarship offers heading into his junior season.
 As you’d expect, his offer list is a who’s who of college football royalty.